 Journeys send triggered messages to subscribers based on their behavior.
-Example behaviors include: like opting in to messaging, browsing particular items, adding an item to their shopping cart.
+Example behaviors include: opting in to messaging, browsing particular items, or adding an item to their shopping cart.

-Based on subscriber attributes and actions, journeys can also send customized messages to subscribers., For example, you can branch on subscribers who use iPhones to suggest Apple products.
-You can also include offers in journeys messages, to help convert t subscribers into buyers.
+Based on subscriber attributes and actions, journeys can also send customized messages to subscribers.
+For example, you can branch on subscribers who use iPhones to suggest Apple products.
+You can also include offers in journeys messages, to help convert subscribers into buyers.